iteravirgo/bcsitera.github.io/apps/bidrento/docs/en-US/help.md

 ### Setup customers

 Customer information is entered in Bidrento and sent to Business Central.
-Enter account posting groups, language and other important information in the same customer template as specified on the Sales and Receivables Setup page.
+Enter account posting groups, language and other important information in the same customer template as specified on the **Sales and Receivables Setup** page.
+A new field **Bidrento No.** has been added to the **Customer's card**, through which the customer's information is updated.

 <br/>